Banner Image: pen-g104861c15 1920

 BeneficeLogoWithText

-Welcome to our newsletter which covers the next two weeks
+Welcome to our weekly newsletter

 The Collect, the prayer for the week

-through Jesus Christ your Son our Lord,
+by your Son Jesus Christ our Lord,

 who is alive and reigns with you,